Engee documentation

 No description has been provided for this image

-If all channels are evenly distributed, we will get images in shades of grey, since none of the base colours dominates over the others.
+If all the channels are evenly distributed, then we will get images in shades of gray, since none of the base colors prevails over the rest.

 In [ ]: